 Sadly, this form of quackery is rampant in the treatment of our elderly population.

-I cannot possibly think of a situation demanding overmedicating anyone, but if someone with more knowledge on the subject than I demands that a person must have all these drugs to help stabilize their situation, then Rational Medicine says “Yes.”
+I cannot possibly think of a situation demanding overmedicating anyone, but if someone with more knowledge on the subject than I, someone with the science demands that a person must have all these drugs to help stabilize their situation, then Rational Medicine says “Yes.”

 Chasing side effects has no place in Rational Medicine.